gainwell-ohio/spbm/docs/UPDL and Supporting Documents/Infectious_Disease_Agents/Antivirals/antivirals-hepatitis-c.md

 Clinical PA Criteria

 - Only regimens recommended by the American Association for the Study of Liver Diseases (AASLD) will be authorized
-- Please see the [Hepatitis C Direct Acting Antiviral Prior Authorization Form](https://pharmacy.medicaid.ohio.gov/sites/default/files/HepC_PA_Form_20211119.pdf#overlay-context=prior-authorization) for criteria
+- Please see the [Hepatitis C Direct Acting Antiviral Prior Authorization Form](https://pharmacy.medicaid.ohio.gov/sites/default/files/HepC_PA_Form_20211119.pdf#overlay-context=prior-authorization){ :target="_blank" rel="noopener"} for criteria

 ### Non-Preferred